-I am not generally a fearful person.
+My bollard phobia surprised me.
 I don’t usually let fear disarm me.
-After all, I am not afraid to stand up in front of a large group of people to speak about almost anything or fly half way around the world in an airplane.
-Maybe that is why the bollard was so startling to me.
-It forced me to acknowlege that there might be other areas of fear in my life that I am avoiding.
-For example, I fear driving in a busy city or getting lost driving in a place I am unfamiliar with.
-I fear taking a road trip by myself to another state.
-Hence, I do not go unless I can find someone else to do the driving.
+After all, I regularly speak in front of large groups of people and fly halfway around the world with relative ease.
+But the bollards forced me to acknowledge things that I avoid.
+For example, I fear driving in a busy city, getting lost in an unfamiliar place, or taking a road trip by myself to another state.
+Hence, I do not go unless someone else takes the wheel.
 I avoid making phone calls.
 I avoid heights.
 I avoid filling out the fafsa form.
 Yes, I avoid the things I fear.

 Controlling our world usually backfires.
-My fear of driving has kept me from going some places I would like to go.
+My fear of driving has kept me from going to places I would love to visit or events I desire to attend.
 My fear of the bollards could lead me to avoid bicycle riding all together.
-Or I might only ride on trails that have no bollards.
+Or I might only choose trails that have no bollards.
 If I let my fear of the bollards keep me from riding, I will miss out on many things—precious time with my spouse, the beautiful outdoors, a great way to exercise.

 Even if I have to get off my bike and push it through the bollards, I will not let this irrational fear stop me from enjoying the beauties of God’s creation and the intimacy of time with my spouse.
-Instead, I will depend on the power of God to give me what it takes to face my fears and not avoid them.
+Instead, I will depend on the power of God to give me what I need to tackle my fears and not shy away from them.

 Lord, give me what it takes to do what I need to do to face my fears and not avoid them.
 I praise you and trust that you are big enough to walk with me through my fear, help me stand and face it and take the next step.